We strive to empower everyone to improve:

-During onboarding, you should have been added to a private Google Drive folder that contains your employment agreement as well as a Google Doc titled “Career Growth”.
-This file is a log of your performance reviews, one-on-one meetings, etc. Find this file (if you don’t have one, ask David or Yujan to make it).
+During onboarding, you should have been added to a private Notion page titled “Career Growth”.
+This page is a log of your performance reviews, one-on-one meetings, etc. Find this file (if you don’t have one, ask David or Yujan to make it).
 In it, write down the following:

 These last three questions help us place you on projects that will let you improve the skills you are interested in.

 Read this short article about dotfiles.
 Do you customize your dotfiles?
 Do you store them in version control?
 If not, consider setting up a repository for your dotfiles.